-In their 2014 treatise, Conscious Capitalism: Liberating the Heroic Spirit of Business, John Mackey and Raj Sisodia outlined the four tenets of concsious capitalism.
+In their 2014 treatise, Conscious Capitalism: Liberating the Heroic Spirit of Business, John Mackey and Raj Sisodia outlined the four tenets of conscious capitalism.
 One of those tenets is that of Conscious Cultures, and they framed the seven characteristics of conscious cultures using the mnemonic TACTILE.

 Fast forward to 2018, when Raj co-authored the Conscious Capitalism Field Guide with Timothy Henry and Thomas Eckschmidt, the mnemonic had evolved slightly.
-(For the record, the Field Guide is a fantastic “how to” book for actually becoming a conscious business) TACTILE now stands for Trust, Authenticity, Caring, Transparency, Integrity, Learning, and Empowerment.
+(For the record, the Field Guide is a fantastic “how-to” book for actually becoming a conscious business) TACTILE now stands for Trust, Authenticity, Caring, Transparency, Integrity, Learning, and Empowerment.

 Last week the Board of Conscious Capitalism of the Bay Area met for our annual strategic retreat.
 We had an incredibly productive retreat, and I’m excited to make some big announcements soon.
 One of the things we discussed was TACTILE, and we all agreed that there are some words missing in the mnemonic.
 First and foremost, you can not have a conscious culture without equity and inclusion.

-While we understand that the purpose of a mnemonic or an acronynym is to make it easy to remember a concept, we believe that conscious cultures are far too rich and complex to be squeezed into seven words.
+While we understand that the purpose of a mnemonic or an acronym is to make it easy to remember a concept, we believe that conscious cultures are far too rich and complex to be squeezed into seven words.
 But if we had to, we could choose just one: Love.
 Aho.